Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/README.md

 VOC format has one '.xml' file per image with the same file name.
 If there is no object in an image, no '.xml' file is required for the image.
 Make sure that every '.txt' file requires a corresponding image file.
 Please refer to the official [VOC Data format][vocformat] for VOC label format.

 For training, all "train", "val", "test" directories must exist in the dataset.
-A nested directory is also allowed.
+A nested directory under images or labels is also allowed.

 A sample zip file "example_datasets/voc.zip" is in this repository.
 ```